 Some probiotic research shows an improvement with eczema, however this is not consistent across the board.
 A recent Cochrane Systematic Review pooled all of the research on probiotics and eczema and found that there was no overall improvement in taking probiotics alone for eczema .

-Histamine can also be a trigger for those with eczema.
-If you’re starting out with these foods, start slow, one at a time, and monitor for symptoms.
-There are some genetic variations that affect the body’s ability to break down histamine and may require additional support to do so or an alternative way to improve gut health.
+Histamine may also be a trigger for those with eczema and may be a sign of a gut health issues.
+If you’re starting out with these foods, start slow (i.e. small amount), one at a time, and monitor for symptoms.
+There are some genetic variations that affect the body’s ability to break down histamine and may require additional nutritional support to do so.

 5. THERE’S NO MAGIC MOISTURISER

 Moisturisers are an important part of eczema management.
-It minimises the moisture loss from the skin and maintain an intact skin barrier.
+They aim to minimise moisture loss from the skin and maintain an intact skin barrier.
 They can also help soothe the skin, however since they are often the main recommendation along with a prescription, there is a lot of focus on the perfect moisturiser that will fix it all.